vocascan/documentation/docs/vocascan-server/customPages.md

 ## Create a folder

-Create a folder in the folder where your `docker-compose.yml` is located.
+Create a folder in the directory where your `docker-compose.yml` is located.
 In this you store all your static files.

 ```bash
 mkdir staticPages